 Each October grades will be captured on a specific date.
-These grades will be part of the senior college application process and sent to colleges/universities as their official transcript for the start of their senior year.
+These grades will be part of the senior college application process and sent to colleges/universities as their Semester 1 senior courses with grades along with their official transcript for the start of their senior year.